nrk/redis-lua/README.markdown

 local redis = require 'redis'
 ```

-Previous versions of the library defined a global `Redis` alias as soon as the module was
-imported by the user.
-This global alias is still defined but it is considered deprecated
-and it will be removed in the next major version.

 ### Connect to a redis-server instance and send a PING command ###

 ``` lua